programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 > [Historical] accuracy is of the highest priority, with all weapons, helmets, armor, and shields to be of historical provenance.
 Literally dozens if not hundreds of historically accurate armor and weapon props have been modeled and textured, with more to come.
 Buildings are designed according to the style and appearance of their historical counterparts.
 Even the sound effects of construction have been made unique for each civilization to show the varied materials used by each people.
 Unit types are given in their original language, as close as can be determined ...
 Each soldier, woman, priest, and trader is given an original personal name from his or her culture.
 Naval warfare has also been rigorously researched and planned by Ken Wood, our chief designer, promising one of the best historical naval combat experiences yet seen in an RTS.
 This is only a small sampling of the effort going into historical accuracy in 0 AD.

 As the [Wikipedia article about 0 A.D.](https://en.wikipedia.org/wiki/0_A.D._(video_game)) says, "the historical accuracy of the game elements has been the highest development priority."
-The name "0 A.D.," however, seems to serve as a reminder that the game has many true-to-life elements while still being a game.
-The [Han Dynasty](https://en.wikipedia.org/wiki/Han_dynasty) and the [Spartan Empire](https://en.wikipedia.org/wiki/Classical_Greece#Foundation_of_a_Spartan_empire), for example, never were at war with each other, nor did their two civilizations even overlap temporally.
-Yet, the point with 0 A.D. is not historicity inside the gameplay of specific civilizations being pitted against each other but, rather, historicity inside each civilization itself.
-The Spartans have been recreated as a playable civilization with many militaristic, economic, domestic, cultural, and religious trappings from their peak as the Spartan Empire, and the Hans have been recreated in the same way.
+The name "0 A.D.," however, seems to serve as a reminder that, while the game has many true-to-life elements, it is still a game.
+The [Han Dynasty](https://en.wikipedia.org/wiki/Han_dynasty) and the [Spartan Empire](https://en.wikipedia.org/wiki/Classical_Greece#Foundation_of_a_Spartan_empire), for example, never were at war with each other, nor did their two civilizations overlap temporally.
+Yet, the point with 0 A.D. is not historicity in terms of the gameplay of specific civilizations being pitted against each other but, rather, historicity about each civilization itself.
+The Spartans have been designed as a playable civilization with many militaristic, economic, domestic, cultural, and religious trappings from their peak as the Spartan Empire, and the Hans have been recreated in the same way.
 The game might be understood best as an imagined clashing of multiple real civilizations that were of prominence between circa 500 BCE and 500 CE.
 "0 A.D." is the year that never was, a historically fictional nexus between civilizations and events that really were.

 An example of the game's balance between authentic historicity and engaging mechanics is the interoperation of the three main classes of human units: female citizens, citizen soldiers, and champions.
 As explained in the [Game Manual](https://play0ad.com/category/game-manual/#post-1984), female citizens are the "driving force of your economy."
 They specialize in gathering resources, especially food, and they are effective builders.
 They can attack invading units, but they are quickly outmatched in combat even by the weakest citizen soldiers.
 Citizen soldiers may gather resources, build, and/or fight.
 They have bonuses for collecting wood, metal, and stone.
 They are stronger than female citizens in combat, and they are able to lay the foundations for some military structures that female citizens cannot, but they also require more available resources to train (create).
-Further, they are outmatched in combat by the third class of units, that is, champions.
+Furthermore, they are outmatched in combat by the third class of units, that is, champions.
 Champions are professional soldiers.
 They are the most expensive units to train, and they are incapable of gathering resources or building.
 Deploying them requires a deeply established economy, normally operated by a balanced mixture of female citizens and citizen soldiers.
 Obviously, there never has been a time in human history in which roles have been so clear cut.
 Yet, the facts that different sets of people play different roles inside a civilization and that the units themselves are designed with attention to history leave real fodder for class instruction.

 ## Linguistic Practice and Contribution